-The bases on which property is restrained are either that the accused person has an interest in the property or that it is connected with the commission of a crime.
-If you have an interest in property that has been restrained (for example, joint ownership of a house that has been restrained), unless you act to enforce your rights, your interest too will be at risk of forfeiture, even though no wrong-doing is alleged against you.
+If you have an interest in property that has been restrained (for example, joint ownership of a house that has been restrained), unless you act to enforce your rights, your interest too will be at risk of forfeiture, even though you have done nothing wrong.

-Whether you are the accused or an innocent third party, if your property is restrained, the confiscation law provides ways for you to protect your interest from being forfeited to the State.
-In the appropriate circumstances, you may be able to challenge the restraining order directly, by way of review.
-The Confiscation Act and Proceeds of Crime Act also provide mechanisms to exclude your interest from the restraining order while the restraining order is still active, or in certain circumstances, to exclude your property from forfeiture, after forfeiture has occurred.
+Whether you are the accused or an innocent third party, if your property is restrained, the confiscation law provides ways for you to protect your interest from being confiscated.
+The Confiscation Act and Proceeds of Crime Act provide mechanisms to exclude your interest from the restraining order while the restraining order is still active, or in certain circumstances, to exclude your property from forfeiture, even after forfeiture has occurred.

-If your property is affected by a restraining order, it is vital that you obtain advice from SDR Law about your legal rights immediately you become aware of the restraining order, because many of the exclusionary processes, particularly under the Confiscation Act, are time limited.
+If your property is affected by a restraining order, it is vital that you obtain advice from SDR Law about your legal rights immediately you become aware of the restraining order, because many of the protective processes are time limited.

-SDR Law's specialist confiscation practice is able to advise on, prepare evidence (including expert evidence), represent you in Court, or negotiate the settlement of all legal proceedings under the Confiscation Act 1997 and Proceeds of Crime Act 2002 (Cth), including the following:
+SDR Law's specialist confiscation practice is able to advise on, prepare evidence for (including expert evidence), represent you in Court or negotiate the settlement of all legal proceedings under the Confiscation Act 1997 and Proceeds of Crime Act 2002 (Cth), including the following:

 Exclusion order applications;

 Applications for exclusion from forfeiture, civil forfeiture and automatic forfeiture;

 Opposition to applications for pecuniary penalty orders; and